 Instructions

-• Preheat oven to 350F.
-Spray one 9x5-inch loaf pan very well with floured cooking spray or grease and flour the pans; set aside.
+- Preheat oven to 350F.
+Spray one 9×5-inch loaf pan very well with floured cooking spray or grease and flour the pans; set aside.

-• Bake for about 45 to 52 minutes (I baked 48 minutes) or until a toothpick inserted in the center comes out clean, or with a few moist crumbs, but no batter.
-Tip - I recommend tenting the pan with a sheet of foil draped loosely over it at the 30 to 35-minute mark so the tops and sides don't become too browned before center cooks through.
+- Bake for about 45 to 52 minutes (I baked 48 minutes) or until a toothpick inserted in the center comes out clean, or with a few moist crumbs, but no batter.
+Tips – I recommend tenting the pan with a sheet of foil draped loosely over it at the 30 to 35-minute mark so the tops and sides don't become too browned before center cooks through.
+Baking times will vary based on moisture content of your apples, climate, and oven variances.
+Bake until done; watch your bread, not the clock and don’t worry if it takes longer to bake than the baking estimates provided.

 Notes